 Platinum Is The Superior Option Over The Long Haul

 With the Platinum vs Delta Reserve the comparison is a lot closer since the differences are somewhat minor.
-In the first year the Delta Reserves signing bonus is much easier to achieve, since you get it immediately after you make a purchase.
+In the first year the Delta Reserves welcome bonus is much easier to achieve, since you get it immediately after you make a purchase.
 Interestingly enough you get significantly less bonus miles, but twice as many MQMs.
 I'm not sure that's a good trade since the additional 5,000 MQMs is not in itself enough to move you an entire status tier.

 The Platinum under most circumstances